 Earlier we wrote about Horizontal and vertical types of online marketplace platforms.
 But in recent years we encountered a new platform-type – global one (like eBay).
 Let’s compare the three types of marketplace platforms: Horizontal vs. Vertical vs. Global.

 As the name implies, are focused on a specific area or niche.
 Unlike generalist marketplaces that need to cater to a variety of industries, vertical marketplaces are able to offer a greater depth of product as their sellers often have greater expertise.
 An example would be a seller of automotive parts for antique cars.
 A fun example of a company that functions this way is StockX; it focuses on selling authentic sneakers and, one would assume, its buyers are more sophisticated than the average Foot Locker sneaker buyer.
 Many sources – one type.

 - Horizontal marketplaces

-Are similar to generalist marketplaces in that they also offer a wide variety of goods and services.
-However, they differ because they have a secondary characteristic in common.
+They are similar to generalist marketplaces in that they also offer a wide variety of goods and services.
+However, they differ because they have a secondary character in common.
 In the case of thredUP, the inventory is all second hand.
-The same could be said of sites like Poshmark that sells used women’s clothes.
-Horizontal marketplace sells products of many types by sharing characteristic.
+The same could be said of sites like Poshmark that sell used women’s clothes.
+The horizontal marketplace sells products of many types by sharing characteristics.

 - Global marketplaces

 To be a successful entrepreneur in the multi-vendor e-commerce business, you have to choose the right one.
-And to find the reliable software development partner!
+And to find a reliable software development partner!

 This is a comprehensive guide on Ruby on Rails online marketplace development.
 Check it out!